Review the following ITIN topics for more information.

 - School records (dependents under 14, or under 18 if a student)

-Only original documents or certified copies will be accepted.
+Only originals of identification documents or certified copies of the documents from the issuing agency will be accepted.

 - U.S. medical records for dependents under age 6, or